 Sausage Cornbread Dressing is a delicious blend of vegetables, herbs, sweet cornbread, and savory pork sausage, such as Jimmy Dean.
-This side dish pairs wonderfully with any kind of roasted meat, especially during the holidays.
+This dish pairs wonderfully with baked turkey tenderloins, loaded green bean casserole, and cauliflower gratin, especially during the holidays.

 Save this recipe!